girliemac/girliemac.github.io/presentations.md

 - W3C Conf (San Francisco, CA) February 2013
 [YouTube](https://www.youtube.com/watch?v=3Afi-v-m_Gc)

 There are more.
-You can just google my name to find them, because I am not even sure how may of mytalks have beed recorded and posted!
+You can just google my name to find them, because I am not even sure how may of my talks have beed recorded and posted!

 ### TV appearance